texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where can I find Texas Civil Court Records for Free?

 Residents of Texas can view and inspect public civil court records by visiting the housing court.
 Texas law preserves the public’s right to freely access public government records.
-However, although viewing and inspecting records is free, requesters will be expected to pay a fee if they intend to make copies of a record.
+However, although viewing and inspecting records is free, requesters will generally be expected to pay a fee if they intend to make copies of a record.

 disclaimer